VirgilSecurity/virgil-sdk-net/Docs/quickstart.md

 ```

 ## Step 3.
 Send a Message
-The app is merging the message text and the signature into one [structure](../Examples/Virgil.Examples.IPMessaging/EncryptedMessageModel.cs) then serialize it to json string and sending the message to the channel using a simple IP messaging client.
+The app merges the message text and the signature into one [structure](../Examples/Virgil.Examples.IPMessaging/EncryptedMessageModel.cs) then serializes it to json string and sends the message to the channel using a simple IP messaging client.

 ```csharp
 var encryptedModel = new EncryptedMessageModel